An atomic Coxeter presentation: Introduction

-where $\at,\atb$ are atoms; the atoms $\at',\at'',\cdots$ and $\atb',\atb'',\cdots$ are certain twists of the atoms $\at$ and $\atb$, respectively, determined by their position in the composition; and $m=m_{\at,\atb}\geq 2$ is an integer (in general not equal to one of the entries in the Coxeter matrix for $(W,S)$).
-See also Proposition~\ref{prop.braid} and Proposition~\ref{prop.suds}.
 We point out a key feature of our braid relations, a feature the braid relations from \cite{EKo} do not enjoy: the two sides of \eqref{eq.atomicbr} are of the same width.
+In particular, Theorem~\ref{thm.matsintro} implies that every atomic reduced expression of a coset has the same width.
 Due to this feature, the combinatorics of atomic reduced expressions very much resembles that of regular reduced expressions in a Coxeter group, bringing us a substantial computational and pedagogical advantage over the presentation in \cite{EKo}.